Visualization.Rmd

 VlnPlot2(pbmc, features = genes, pt = FALSE, ncol = 1)

-Hide points and outliers for a cleaner appearance:
+Or hide both points and outliers for a minimal appearance:

-Grouping by cluster and splitting each cluster by samples:
+You can group by cluster and split each cluster by samples:

 VlnPlot2(pbmc, features = genes, group.by = "cluster", split.by = "orig.ident")